geekfamily/RemoteSensorMon/README.md

 ![alt tag](http://geekfamily.github.io/RemoteSensorMon/img/RemoteSensorMon_bb.png)

-Once the circuit is built you need to load the 'StandardFirmata' library onto the Arduino (In Arduino IDE: File > Examples > Firmata > StandardFirmata)
+Once the circuit is built you need to load the Duino code onto the Arduino.
+The code can be found in the src directory of the Duino library and the file is called 'du.ino'.
+* All you need to do is load the file in the Arduino IDE
+* Click the verify/compile (checkmark icon) button
+* Once the code is verified click the upload (arrow icon) button and it will be transfered to the Arduino

 Software Installation
 ---------------------